 In addition to these every day activities, we offer weekly Special Classes for each age group.
 These classes currently include:

 Language & Culture

-All Young Child Academy students are exposed to the Spanish language through daily experiences with our Spanish teacher.
-Using different subjects, such as science, math, art, music, or dance, and even yoga, the children have the opportunity to hear the Spanish language spoken fluently while learning a wide range of vocabulary.
+All Young Child Academy students are exposed to the foreign language through daily experiences with our talented teachers.
+Using different subjects, such as science, math, art, music, or dance, and even yoga, the children have the opportunity to hear the language spoken fluently while learning a wide range of vocabulary.